AndreWeiner/wall_modeling/test_cases/turbulentFlatPlate_noWallFunc/README.md

             # Echo only once to avoid overwrite and delete '#' in front of ccx
             echo "ccx tau_xx tau_yy tau_zz" > yplus_${yp}/tauw_${model}_${yp}_${res}.csv
             echo "ccx y+" > yplus_${yp}/yplus_${model}_${yp}_${res}.csv
+            echo "ccy" > yplus_${yp}/Cy_${model}_${yp}_${res}.csv
 ```

 This is the final loop in the '*Allrun*' script which iterates over the processors we use.
 For each processor folder, the related values (e.g. Cx, tau, y+) from the boundary '*bottomWall*' are to be saved.
-Finally, the values of Cx, tau, and y+ are saved to separate csv files in order to calculate skin friction '*C<sub>f</sub>*'.
+Furthermore, we need to add cell center values of y-coordinate to calculate '*omega*' at the wall (first cell center).
+However, when we try to use the values from '*bottomWall*' boundary, we observe that the values are constantly all 0.0.
+Instead, the inlet or outlet y-coordinates are used for this case.
+Finally, the values of Cx, tau, *Cy*, and y+ are saved to separate csv files in order to calculate skin friction '*C<sub>f</sub>*'.
 ```
             # Use an additional loop for gathering all the results from each processor
             for k in $proc_num